Artificial flavourings in tea?

 We think flavoured teas are misunderstood and (unfairly) sometimes viewed negatively as either ‘unnatural’ or ‘bad for you’.
 There is nothing ‘bad for you’ in flavourings we use to scent our teas – they hold no nutritional content, calories or sugar and have no effect on the tea or the drinker, other than to change its taste and aroma.

 They are made from natural, safe, vegan and allergen free sources and are created and tested ethically.
 They are a perfectly normal and helpful way of creating better/new flavours in tea.
 There can also be a very purist opinion in the tea industry that flavourings shouldn’t be used, which we disagree with for many reasons and we believe that is what makes us so special!

-Strawberry pieces for example smell great and add a little taste but not enough to create a really flavourful cup of fruit tea so we enhance the flavour with flavouring.
-We know our customers are fed up of having rubbish tasting ‘fruit’ teas so we work hard to get them a healthy, calorie free cup of fruit tea that tastes of more than dishwater!
+For example, strawberry pieces smell great and add a little taste- but not enough to create a really flavourful cup of fruit tea, so we enhance the flavour with flavouring.
+We know our customers are fed up of having rubbish tasting ‘fruit’ teas, so we work hard to get them a healthy, calorie free cup of fruit tea that tastes of more than dishwater!

 A final point to note is that we focus on blending perfect teas for all sorts of people, lifestyles and situations and many of our teas have no flavourings in them at all, not even natural ones or fruit essences- so there should be plenty of choice for our wide range of customer needs.

 If you are unsure if one of our teas has flavourings in, the product description on each tea’s page can tell you- this is located on the right if you scroll down the page.
 If you have any additional questions, feel free to get in contact with us via the website chat or email email@example.com